GetSimpleCMS-CE/GetSimpleCMS-CE/README.md

 - Overwrite existing files.
 - If you have renamed the default `/admin/` folder, this needs to be reverted back before applying this update.
 After you have applied the update, you may again personalize this.
-- Versions prior to 3.3.19.1, update your existing `gsconfig.php` with the following:
+- Update your existing `gsconfig.php` with the following:

 Add New:
 ```